 The fornix has other attachments of a more complex description, which the anatomist should attend to, as they serve to indicate the modes of intercourse between the several parts of the cerebrum.
-Its fibres having reached, and probably formed, the eminentiæ mammillares: one fasciculus of them ascends from thence along the internal face of the optic thalamus, invested by the cineritious matter of the latter, and spreads itself above like a fan, and forms the tuberculum anterius: a second fasciculus from the same point, having divided into two, after going a short distance, sends one division backwards along the upper internal face of the optic thalamus, to join the peduncle of the pineal gland, and the other division, which is more anterior, runs to join the tænia striata; a third fasciculus from the eminentia mammillaris, being covered by the optic nerve, goes outwards and backwards to terminate in the thalamus.
+Its fibres having reached, and probably formed, the eminentiæ mammillares, one fasciculus of them ascends from thence along the internal face of the optic thalamus, invested by the cineritious matter of the latter, and spreads itself above like a fan, and forms the tuberculum anterius: a second fasciculus from the same point, having divided into two, after going a short distance, sends one division backwards. along the upper internal face of the optic thalamus, to join the peduncle of the pineal gland, and the other division, which is more anterior, runs to join the tænia striata; the third fasciculus from the eminentia mammillaris, being covered by the optic nerve, goes outwards and backwards to terminate in the thalamus.

-The posterior margin, or the base of the fornix, besides running into the corpus callosum, has the angle on each side elongated so as to rest upon and to join the upper end of the cornu ammonis.
+The posterior margin, or the base of the fornix, besides running into the corpus callosum, has the angle on each side elongated so as to rest upon and to join the upper end of the cornuammonis.
 The angle, being continued, then follows the winding course of the latter, adhering to its posterior margin, but hanging loosely over the anterior.
 This loose edge or continuation of the external margin of the fornix is the Tænia Hippocampi, or Corpus Fimbriatum of the Lateral Ventricle.
 The elongations of the posterior angles are called Crura Posteriora Fornicis.
-In the brains of individuals who have suffered from general dropsy, one frequently finds the fornix narrower than usual, and in its middle a fissure which separates almost completely its two halves.
+In the brains of individuals who have suffered from general dropsy, one frequently finds the fornix narrower than, usual, and in its middle a fissure which separates almost completely its two halves.

 As the fornix is fitted to the upper surface of the optic thalami, it is of course concave below and convex above, or resembles a triangular arch resting upon its three points or angles.
-Owing to some misunderstanding of the original Greek word taxides, which, according to the interpretation of Sabatier, means a vault, and thereby expresses the whole body, anatomists, with the exception of him, have generally supposed the striated under surface of the fornix to be meant by it, and have called the surface Lyra, in which mistake one has followed another.
+Owing to some misunderstanding of the orignal Greek work $\frac{1}{2} \frac{1}{2} \frac{1}$